elenajusto/space_robotics/README.md

 ```

 # particle_filter_localisation
-This will be the directory for assignment 1.
+This will be the directory for assignment 1 located in `ros_ws/src/particle_filter_localisation`

-Located in `ros_ws/src/particle_filter_localisation`
+Each task requires you to insert new code within the template code file
+`particle_filter_localisation/particle_filter_localisation.py`

 # python_tutorial
 Diagram to help conceptulise what is happening regarding coordinates.